What Is a Return Check Fee on a Credit Card

 How the Returned Payment Will Affect Your Credit

-The returned payment may not go on your credit report if you make up the payment within 30 days of the due date.
+The returned payment won't be reported to the credit bureaus if you make up the payment within 30 days of the due date.
 Thankfully, your credit score won't be impacted because of this mistake.
-However, if a full 30 days passes after your due date and you haven't successfully made the payment, a 30-day late will go on your credit report and could impact your credit score.
+However, if a full 30 days pass after your due date and you haven't successfully made the previous payment, a 30-day late will go on your credit report and could impact your credit score.

 Make a habit of verifying that your payments have cleared a few days after you make them.
 This will help you respond quickly if there is an issue with your payment and, if you can't avoid the return check fee, maybe you can at least save your credit.